To us, Google’s G Suite feels like Groundhog Day – and not just because lockdown has put our lives, as in the movie, on endless repeat.

 For anyone reading who thinks the worst might never happen to its backupless G Suite data, think again.
 Your G Suite data is subject to multiple data-threatening risks daily, including (amongst many others):

-- Accidental or deliberate deletion – Some 90% of data incidents in the UK are attributable to user error, according to recent media comment, so the danger of accidental deletion is very much a thing – as is the danger of deliberate deletion by malicious apps or disgruntled employees!
+- Accidental or deliberate deletion – Some 90% of data incidents in the UK are attributable to user error, so the danger of accidental deletion is very much a thing – as is the danger of deliberate deletion by malicious apps or disgruntled employees!

 - Malware / ransomware – The G Suite sync feature, which conveniently copies the data from your desktop to the cloud, will also happily transport malware and ransomware straight to the latter, potentially stealing or locking your data, or both.